-Natasha Sumner joined the faculty of Celtic Languages and Literatures at Harvard in 2015.
-She originally hails from Canada, where she was first introduced to the languages, literature, and folklore.
+I joined the faculty of Celtic Languages and Literatures at Harvard in 2015, after completing my PhD at Harvard.
+I originally hail from Canada, where I was first introduced to Irish and Scottish Gaelic languages, literature, and folklore.

-- New Irish and English subtitles for the first Irish-language sound film, Oidhche Sheanchais (A Night of Storytelling), directed by the great documentary film pioneer Robert Flaherty and restored by the Harvard Film Archive (2015 ).
-For more on this project see: Harvard Film Archive Launch; Irish Film Institute Launch; co-authored article in Folklore 116 (2015).
+- New Irish and English subtitles for the first Irish-language sound film, Oidhche Sheanchais (A Night of Storytelling) (1935), which was recently re-discovered at Harvard.
+The film was directed by the great documentary film pioneer Robert Flaherty and restored by the Harvard Film Archive in 2015.
+It has since been broadcast on Irish national television.
+For more about this project see: Harvard Film Archive Launch; Irish Film Institute Launch; co-authored article in Folklore 116 (2015).

 I teach courses on Irish and Scottish Gaelic language, early modern literature, and folklore.